MBascoy/Learning-Numbers/README.md

 ### Flash code to microcontroller
 The code is ready to flash with a **usbasp** programmer and an **ATMEGA168pa** microcontroller, you only have to go to the **code** folder and run `make flash` command, if you want to use other programmer or microcontroller (an ATMEGA328p for example) you have to update the **Makefile**.

+**NOTE:** you have to enable the fuse to use the external crystal, use the following command (for usbasp programmer and atmega168pa microcontroller):
+`avrdude -c usbasp -p m168pa -U lfuse:w:0x7F:m`

 Once you have flashed the microcontroller just put it inside the ZIF socket on the PCB.